Atlas7/fungai-react-ui/README.md

 (Note: the name "Fungai" == FungAI)

+# A Note on API Call

+The ReactJS App performs API calls against [this fake JSON API](https://fungai-json-server-heroku.herokuapp.com/) that I created and hosted on Heroku.
+First time when Heroku instance spins up from a sleep may take some time.
+After the heroku instance wakes it should be fine.
+This is the supporting [GitHub repository](https://github.com/Atlas7/fungai-json-server-heroku) of the fake json-server API.

 # Development Instruction

 To run this app locally on a macbook / laptop do the followings: